 One way you can make it easier to reach your target audience is by narrowing down your niche, and in this post, I will show you how to separate yourself with niche marketing so you can start selling more art online.

 Defining Niche Marketing

-People get confused on the difference between niche and target marketing.
+People get confused about the difference between niche and target marketing.

-The more precise you can be with what your specialty is the more efficient your strategic marketing plan will be.
+The more precise you can be with your specialty, the more efficient your strategic marketing plan will be.

 A medical practitioner can treat a patient more competently if they specialize in one chosen area.
 That makes them a specialist and an expert in their field.